frankieliu/hugo/content/posts/alpha-beta-pruning.md

     return v
 ```

-The only thing that we has been added here (in addition to the foregoing
+The only thing that has been added here (in addition to the foregoing
 discussion) is that a predecessor's `critical_min` may be tighter than the current
 running max at this stage so it may over ride the current running max.